orbitalquark/textadept/doc/manual.md

 initially considered.
 As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
-The default filter excludes many common binary files and version control folders from searches.
+The default filter excludes many common binary files and version control directories from searches.

 **Tip:** Textadept keeps track of filters set per-directory.
 You can also set